 One of the most popular events of the festival, Coronation of Queen Shenandoah starts off the festivities.
 Each year, nominations are made for Queen Shenandoah by festival organizers, former queens, past celebrities, and political figures.
 Miss Apple Blossom Festival is the official hostess of the event and the winner of the Miss America pageant held at Daniel Morgan Middle School each November.

-The Bloomin' Wine Fest, which takes place on April 26 and April 27, and the Winchester Cider Works Tasting and Orchard Tour on April 28 are great ways to sample local wines.
-If you're in the mood for some local foods, though, you'll want to check out the apple pie baking contest or the Westminster-Canterbury breakfast walk on May 2.
+The Bloomin' Wine Fest, which takes place on April 17 and April 23, and the Winchester Cider Works Tasting and Orchard Tour on April 25 are great ways to sample local wines.
+If you're in the mood for some local foods, though, you'll want to check out the apple pie baking contest or the Westminster-Canterbury breakfast walk.

-The festival also features two parades: the Firefighters Parade on May 3 and the Grand Feature Parade on May 4.
+The festival also features two parades: the Firefighters Parade and the Grand Feature Parade.
 The Firefighters Parade is coordinated by members of the Winchester and Frederick County Firefighters and is the largest and one of the oldest annual firefighters parades in the world.
 Meanwhile, the Grand Feature Parade features more than 200 floats, bands, special units, and antique cars to celebrate the town's history.

 The fireworks display and night festival is also a big attraction for tourists.
 Located on the Handley High School campus, this annual event invites guests to enjoy the rides, eat some local food, and find a spot on the lawn to view the show.

 Getting to Winchester and Where to Stay